ibm-messaging/mq-dev-patterns/container/queuemanager/terraform-aws/README.md

 be consistent throughout the script.
 Otherwise the queuemanager image will fail on start.

+We use `variable` in lieu of `locals` so that the values can be customised externally.

 Start up envrionment parameters for the MQ container image are also specified in the `variables.tf` file.

 There are no defaults for `mq_app_password` or `mq_admin_password`, so they must be set on `terraform apply`, either interactively or as `-var` command line parameters. eg.